dfriend21/quadtree/README.md

 ### Core C++ code

-This consists of the following files (only the .h files are listed to avoid redundancy):
+This consists of the following files (only the .h files are listed to avoid redundancy, but each of these files has a corresponding .cpp file):

 -   Matrix.h - Defines the Matrix class implementing basic matrix funcitonality
 -   Node.h - Defines the Node class, which are the ‘nodes’ of the quadtree
--   Quadtree.h - Defines the Quadtree class, which can be seen as a wrapper that provides a link to the interconnected nodes that make up the quadtree
 -   Point.h - Defines a simple Point class
 -   PointUtilities.h - Defines a namespace containing functions for
     performing calculations with Point objects
+-   Quadtree.h - Defines the Quadtree class, which can be seen as a wrapper that provides a link to the interconnected nodes that make up the quadtree
 -   ShortestPathFinder.h - Defines a class for finding the least-cost paths using a quadtree as a cost surface